jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

 .. code-block:: python

     a_list = []
-    for element in collection:
+    for item in collection:
         a_list.append()

 and

 .. code-block:: python

-    [element for element in collection]
+    [item for item in collection]

 Is that in the first case I have to